panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 ### 2.1 How array conforms to iterable

-You know from the warm-up experiment that the array is an iterable.
-How does the array conform to the `Iterable` protocol?
+You know from the warm-up experiment that the array is iterable.
+But how does exactly the array conform to the `Iterable` interface?

 ```javascript
 const numbers = [1, 3, 4];